Blorum/blorum-docs/permissions.md

                         "default": 0,
                         "constraint": {
                             "category": {
-                                "all": 0, //Ignore category restriction when removing post "allow": []
+                                "all": 0, //Ignore category restriction when removing a post "allow": []
                             },
                             "tag": {
-                                "all": 0, //Ignore tag restriction when removing post "allow": []
+                                "all": 0, //Ignore tag restriction when removing a post "allow": []
                             }
                         },